ronnieholm/FSharp-onion-architecture-sample/README.md

 is familiar with it, though most aspects of the application is illustrated with stories and tasks only.
 With only stories and tasks, clean architecture requires significant support code.
-With more aggregates, discriminated unions in the domain, and integrations with external services, the support code becomes more apparent.
+With more aggregates, discriminated unions in the domain, and integrations with external services, the value of the support code becomes more apparent.

-Where F# shines is in `Domain.fs`, `Application.fs`, and `IntegrationTest.fs`.
-As for `Integration.fs` and `Program.fs`, these are similar in nature to many C# applications.

 ## Building and testing